- Step 1: Identify Your Elected Official

 Step 2: Request a Meeting

-- Send emails and follow up with phone calls
+- Reach out by email and follow up with a phone call if needed.

 Step 3: Prepare for Your Meeting